Maintaining healthy screen usage when

-- Where can screens be used?
-You might specify that screens can only be used in communal areas and never in the bedrooms.
+- Where: You might specify that screens can only be used in communal areas and never in the bedrooms.

-- What can be viewed?
-There is plenty of educational content available for children of all ages.
+- What: There is plenty of educational content available for children of all ages.
 Ensure that the content is age appropriate.

 Most screens emit blue light, which inhibits our ability to produce melatonin, the hormone that regulates sleep.
 Setting a two-hour window of screen free time before bed will help reduce the potential for blue light to have an effect.

-While people are in lockdown and working from home, it is understandable that we might be resorting to a bit more screen time than usual.
-So the below resource is a great way to have a regular check-in as parents to see if we’re still maintaining that crucial balance.
+While we are stuck inside, working and schooling from home, it is understandable that we might be resorting to a bit more screen time than usual.
+If you are still concerned about creating dependency on screens for entertainment, the below resource is a great way to have a regular check-in as parents to ensure we are still maintaining balance.

 And always remember, parenting is hard but you got this!